Ceanothus cordulatus (Whitethorn Ceanothus)

 promotes new growth which may be damaged unless it has time to mature before the

-cold season.
+cold season sets in.
 Of course, pruning after the blooming period is desirable so the

 beautiful blossoms and their fragrance can be appreciated.